Seahawks CB Tariq Woolen embraces ‘mistakes’ made against 49ers

 Seattle continued to use three-safety sets throughout the year, but free safety Quandre Diggs said there were still some things the team had planned to use with Adams that went out the window when he got hurt.

-But while the team undoubtedly Adams’ playmaking ability this year, Diggs felt they also must missed his presence.
+But while the team undoubtedly missed Adams’ playmaking ability, Diggs felt they also must missed his presence.

-“Just the energy, the passion, the level of play that he brings, it’d be a big boost for us and I think everybody in the locker room is ready to get him back,” Diggs said.
+“Just the energy, the passion, the level of play that he brings.
+It’d be a big boost for us, and I think everybody in the locker room is ready to get him back,” Diggs said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.